Medieval Dynasty

-Medieval Dynasty is a survival-strategy role-playing game developed by Render Cube and published by Toplitz Productions in 2021.
-The game is part of the publisher's Dynasty series, where players, from the perspective of a character, establish a new dynasty within a thematic setting— in this case, from the viewpoint of common people in the Middle Ages.

-The game was first released in Early Access on Steam in September 2020, with the full version following a year later.
+Medieval Dynasty is a survival-strategy role-playing game developed by Render Cube and published by Toplitz Productions on September 23, 2021.
+The game is part of the publisher's Dynasty series, where players, from the perspective of a character, establish a new dynasty within a thematic setting— in this case, from the viewpoint of common people in the Middle Ages.The game was first released in Early Access on Steam in September 2020, with the full version released on September 23 the following year.
 In the subsequent year, the game was released for PlayStation and Xbox.
+A virtual reality version called Medieval Dynasty New Settlement, was released on March 28 2024.
 A major update, which added a new map and a co-op mode for up to four players, was made available for PC players on December 7, 2023.
 Console players received the same update on June 27, 2024.

 Plot

 The Valley

 In a fictional medieval region surrounded by high mountain ranges, the player takes on the role of young Racimir, who starts near the village of Gostovia after fleeing from war in search of his uncle.
 However, upon arrival, the local castellan, Uniegost, informs him that his uncle has already died.
 Because his uncle was held in high regard in the area, Uniegost grants Racimir permission to settle outside the village and establish his own settlement.
 The player's task is to build this village, recruit residents, and ensure the supply of resources and production.
 At the same time, Racimir slowly learns about his uncle's past and the mystery behind his demise with Uniegost's aid.